mtlynch/mtlynch.io/_posts/2018-02-28-why-i-quit-google.md

 For example, my team was receiving tons of distracting email alerts due to false alarms.
 Old me would have just fixed these alerts.
 But now I knew that for this work to appear in my promo packet, I should first set up metrics so that we'd have historical records of alert frequency.
 At promotion time, I'd have an impressive-looking graph of the alerts trending downward.

 Shortly after, I was assigned a project that seemed destined for promotion.
-It was a machine-learning project, which was and still is the hot thing at Google.
+It depended heavily on machine-learning, which was and still is the hot thing at Google.
 It would automate a task that hundreds of human operators were doing manually, so it had a clear, objective impact on Google.
 It also required me to lead a junior developer throughout the project, which generally won points with promotion committees.

 # The holiday gift wake up call